hnjaman/complete-microservice-application/readme.md

 So when we call ``http://localhost:8000/product-service/products`` api gateway will forward it to one of the two instance of product-service as load balancing in Round-robin order since Zuul api-gateway use Ribbon load balancer.
 Api gateway frequently keep updated all available instance list of a service from eureka server.

-*you can create as many as instance you need for product-service as well as offer-service api gateway will handle it smartly.*
+**you can create as many as instance you need for product-service as well as offer-service api-gateway will handle it smartly.**

 So we can say that api-gateway is the front door of our backend application by passing this we need to enter kitchen or washroom whatever.
 [Bad joke LOL]